The Damnation of Theron Ware

 The Damnation of Theron Ware (first published in England as Illumination) is an 1896 novel by American author Harold Frederic.
-Set in upstate New York, the novel presents a portrait of 19th-century provincial United States, the religious life of its ethnic groups, and its intellectual and artistic culture.
+Set in the fictional town of Octavius in upstate New York, the novel presents a portrait of late 19th-century provincial United States, the religious life of its ethnic groups, and its intellectual and artistic culture.
 It is written in a realistic style.
 According to Publishers Weekly, it was the fifth-best-selling book in the United States in 1896.